SVRG for Policy Evaluation with Fewer Gradient Evaluations: CONVERGENCE ANALYSIS

 \end{corollary}

-We conclude that an exponentially-increasing schedule of mini-batch sizes achieves linear convergence rate for Batching SVRG.
-Moreover, this batching strategy saves many gradients computations in early stages of the algorithm comparing to vanilla SVRG.
+Proof of corollary \ref{coroll: batch_svrg} is in appendix \ref{appendix: bsvrg_corollary}.
+We conclude that an exponentially-increasing schedule of mini-batch sizes achieves linear convergence rate for batching SVRG.
+This batching strategy saves many gradients computations in early stages of the algorithm comparing to vanilla SVRG.